 The full hike starts at a village before Gasadalur called Bour and follows through an old village path that villagers initially used before the car tunnel was constructed.
 This hike usually takes about 2-3 hours and covers 3.5km.

 Hiking along this old path is not a stroll in the park.
 It passes through a Gasadals Brekkan hill along the route with steep slopes.
-You will also have to go down a steep descent as you approach Gasadalur village.
+Going down a steep descent as you approach Gasadalur village would be best.

-You need appropriate hiking gear to be able to take on this ever-changing path.
+You need appropriate hiking gear to take on this ever-changing path.
 Some parts are grassy, but it gets rougher with gravel as you approach Gasadalur village.
 Don’t attempt it if you have small children.

 This was the old resting point for coffin carriers from Gasadalur village!
 They used to bury their dead relatives in Bour.
 So, the coffins had to be carried up the mountain to get there.